 - Add sections (list layout) or columns (board layout) to organize your work by individual sprint, or by categories like “ready to do,” “in progress,” “done,” and “backlog.”
 As your team makes progress, remember to move tasks into different sections or columns.

 - Add custom fields for sprints so you can track when work is scheduled to be completed, expected hours, and priority.
-Add custom fields to your sprint planning project by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+Add custom fields to your sprint planning project by clicking the blue Add Custom Fields link at the top of the project.

-- Create tasks to represent sprint milestones and assign them to their respective owners.
+- Create tasks to represent sprint work and assign them to teammates.
 You can set a specific due date within the sprint, or make the milestones due on the last day of the sprint.
 Use start dates to show the span of time you’ll need to work on something during a sprint.

 When teams regularly check and update this project, you may find that you can have fewer standup meetings and shorter sprint planning meetings, and that they become far more efficient.

 Tips for managing your sprint project

 Head to the Timeline tab of your project to map out your sprint and ensure you can fit in all prioritized work.
 You can use it to see any sprint task dependencies and drag and drop tasks to resolve conflicts.
 Timeline provides a quick way to check in on all the moving pieces of sprint work to ensure you reach your goals by the end of the sprint.
 Use filtering on your Timeline to see tasks by custom field to ensure priorities are on track.